Boko Haram Fast Facts

 August 14, 2016 - Boko Haram releases a video of some of the girls kidnapped in April 2014 and demands the release of Boko Haram fighters in exchange for the girls.

 October 13, 2016 - Boko Haram militants hand over 21 Chibok schoolgirls to authorities after a series of negotiations with the Nigerian government.
 It's the first mass release of any of the more than 200 girls and women kidnapped from their school in April 2014.
-As many as 57 girls escaped almost immediately in 2014, and one was found in May 2016, but about 200 still remain unaccounted for.
+As many as 57 girls escaped almost immediately in 2014 and one was found in May 2016.